-DIRECTORY ID & PASSWORD
+DIRECTORY ID & PASSPHRASE

-Students will create their Directory ID and set a secure password.
-Students use their Directory ID and password to access many campus technologies including wireless access, Testudo, ELMS, MyUM, TerpMail, etc. Passwords expire every 180 days.
+Students will create their Directory ID and set a secure passphrase.
+Students use their Directory ID and passphrase to access many campus technologies including wireless access, Testudo, ELMS, MyUM, TerpMail, etc. Passphrases expire every 365 days.
 You will receive a message from the Division of IT when it is time to change your password.
 Visit password.umd.edu for details.